legacysurvey/obiwan/doc/index.rst

 Introduction
 ============

-This is the documentation for desitemplate.
+This is the documentation for obiwan.

 Contents
 ========